-A Family Investment Company is the structural vehicle most often used in UK property wealth transfer where the founder wants to retain control during their lifetime while moving economic ownership to the next generation outside the IHT estate.
+If you hold a substantial property portfolio and want it to pass to your children without a large slice of the growth disappearing in inheritance tax, a Family Investment Company lets you keep full control during your lifetime while economic ownership shifts to the next generation, outside your estate.
 It sits between simpler structures (lifetime gifting, joint ownership) and more sophisticated arrangements (offshore trusts, foundations), and for portfolios in the £2m-plus range it is now the standard answer where the family's circumstances support it.

-This page is the comprehensive structural reference.
-It covers entity choice, share-class architecture, articles of association, funding routes, life-and-death tax treatment, the Business Property Relief myth, governance, and the HMRC enquiry profile.
-The companion decision-focused page ("Family Investment Company for Property: Is It Worth It?") covers the threshold question; this page is for the reader who has decided it fits and wants the detail.
+What follows is the structural detail: entity choice, share-class architecture, articles of association, funding routes, life-and-death tax treatment, the Business Property Relief myth, governance, and the HMRC enquiry profile.
+If you have not yet decided whether an FIC is right for you, start with the threshold question in "Family Investment Company for Property: Is It Worth It?".

 Why FICs Emerged as the Default Property Wealth-Transfer Vehicle